 1 | Autonomy

 Any individual who has the capacity to make their own decisions should be able to do so.
 This is one of the most basic and useful guiding principles of bioethics.
-The challenge lies in the scenarios when it is difficult to discern whether or not the patient has decision-making capacity.
+The challenge lies in scenarios where it is difficult to discern whether or not the patient has the capacity to make decisions.

-In the case of unemancipated minors (less than age 18 and still under the supervision or parents of guardians), generally their parents make decisions on their behalf.
+In the case of unemancipated minors (people under the age of 18 and still under the supervision or parents of guardians), generally, their parents make decisions on their behalf.
 An exception is when there is clear harm being done to the minor by the guardian.

 In scenarios when a patient has a medical or psychiatric condition that alters their mental status, they need to demonstrate that they understand the risks and benefits of any decision they are making in order to have capacity.
 If able to do so, they can opt for or against medical care autonomously.